 - An explanation of the tasks and duties you will be undertaking during your internship.

 - The name, position and contact information of the person who will serve as your supervisor during January.
-The supervisor cannot be a relative of the student and must acknowledge and understanding that he or she will need to provide an evaluation of your work at the end of Interim.
+The supervisor cannot be a relative of the student and must acknowledge that he or she will need to provide an evaluation of your work at the end of Interim.

 - A statement explaining compensation beyond reimbursement for expenses incurred on the job.
-Students may have one paid internship that counts for academic credit during their Wofford career.
+Students may have one paid interim internship that counts for academic credit during their Wofford career.